 - Jim Guffey – Executive Director, South Hills Interfaith Movement

-- T Charles Howell – Director of Workforce Development, Mon Valley Initiative
+- Dr. T. Charles Howell – Director of Workforce Development, Mon Valley Initiative

 - Giulia Lozza Petrucci – Executive Director, Dragon’s Den

-- Nonprofits are Improv Geniuses – with Arcade Comedy: Join the team from Arcade Comedy to explore a new perspective on nonprofit work through an improv comedy show, followed by a talk-back session.
+- Nonprofits are Improv Geniuses – with Arcade Comedy: the team from Arcade Comedy explores a new perspective on nonprofit work through an improv comedy show, followed by a talk-back session.

-- Jefferson Café Discussions: connect with other Jefferson movers and shakers through virtual small group discussions to explore lessons learned over the past year and how we might continue to embrace transformation in the future.
+- Jefferson Café Discussions: Jefferson movers and shakers connected through virtual small group discussions to explore lessons learned over the past year and how we might continue to embrace transformation in the future.

 Asset Framing for Equity with Nationally Acclaimed Thought Leader Trabian Shorters